 - HM Government will provide a guarantee to lender for 80% of facility value

-- For facilities above £250,000 personal guarantees may still be required, but must exclude Principal Private Residences.
+- NEW: For facilities above £250,000 personal guarantees may still be required, but must exclude Principal Private Residences.
 Moreover, any recoveries will be capped at a maximum of 20% of the outstanding balance on the facility after the proceeds of business assets have been applied

 - No guarantee or arrangement fees